DanielGavin/ols/README.md

 `enable_references`: Turns on finding references for a symbol. _(Enabled by default)_

-`odin_command`: Allows you to specify your Odin location, instead of just relying on the environment path.
+`odin_command`: Specify the location to your Odin executable, rather than relying on the environment path.

 `checker_args`: Pass custom arguments to `odin check`.